Program overview

 Graduates of the Bachelor of Child and Youth Care (Honours) program can pursue a variety of career paths in Canada, including:

-- Mental Health Counselor: Work with young individuals facing mental health challenges, offering therapeutic interventions and support.
+• Mental Health Counselor: Work with individuals facing mental health challenges, offering therapeutic interventions and support.

-- Youth Justice Worker: Assist youth involved in the justice system, focusing on rehabilitation and reintegration into society.
+• Youth Justice Worker: Assist youth involved in the justice system, providing support and rehabilitation services.

-These roles highlight the diverse opportunities available to graduates, allowing them to make a significant impact in the lives of children, youth, and their families.
+These roles highlight the diverse opportunities available to graduates, allowing them to make meaningful contributions to the lives of children, youth, and families across Canada.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.